glosis-ld/glosis/doc/README.md

 WiDoco auto-config
 ==================

-This folders contains the assets necessary to generate the documentation of the various ontology modules.
+This folder contains the assets necessary to generate the documentation of the various ontology modules.
 Ultimatelly, the documentation is created by WiDoco, but some pre-processing is necessary to transform the ontology meta-data into WiDoco input config files.

 This auto-config programme is necessary since WiDoco is not yet able to deal with meta-data vocabularies (VCard, Doublin Core, Schema.org).
-An issue is currently open on this matter.
-Once that issue is close this programme will no longer be necessary.
+[An issue](https://github.com/dgarijo/Widoco/issues/285) is currently open on this matter.
+Once that issue is closed this programme might no longer be necessary.

 config